gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 var name = "Lara Croft";
 [/Code]

 After ES2015, you can use keywords like `let` and `const` instead of `var`.
-But still, there are only 3 keywords and it is not required to use `let` or `const`.
+But still, there are only 3 keywords and you can even create variables without using them if you are not using the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

-In addition, you can assign any type of variable to existing variables.
+In addition, you can assign any type of value to existing variables.

 [Code lang="javascript"]
 var age = 12;